DerKoun/bsnes-hd/README.md

 ### Setting override files

-Along with widescreen patches you can override certain settings via a file with the same name as the ROM and the extension ".bso".
+Along with (or instead of) widescreen patches you can override certain settings via a file with the same name as the ROM and the extension ".bso".
 It is searched in the same way as patches.
+The easiest way is to place it in the same folder as the ROM.

 The file must contain alternating letters and numbers, each pair overriding a setting.

-**Please note** that this does not work in the libretro core and that the overrides are not cleared when you change the ROM, so restarting the emulator is highly recommended.

 #### Settings